BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ### 3. Payment

 This section describes the payment object returned by `lsps1.create_order` and `lsps1.get_order`.
-The user MUST pay the `lightning_invoice` OR the `onchain_address`.
+The client MUST pay the `lightning_invoice` OR the `onchain_address`.
 Using both methods MAY lead to the loss of funds.

-> **Rationale** Onchain Payments are required for payments with higher amounts, especially to push user_balance_satoshi to the user.
-Onchain payments are also useful to onboard new user to Lightining.
+> **Rationale** Onchain Payments are required for payments with higher amounts, especially to push client_balance_satoshi to the client.
+Onchain payments are also useful to onboard new users to Lightining.
 Lightning payments are the preferred way to do payments because they are quick and easily refundable.

 **Before the payment**
-- The user SHOULD already open a peer connection to the LSP.
+- The client SHOULD already open a peer connection to the LSP.
 This will allow the LSP to open then channel instantly on payment arrival.
 See *4.1 Establish Peer Connection*.

 **Payment object**